Robustifying automatic speech recognition by extracting slowly varying features: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the German Academic Exchange Service - 57451854, the Chilean government (CONICYT--PFCHA / Doctorado acuerdo bilateral DAAD) - 62180013 and partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2092 CASA – 390781972.
+This work was supported by the German Academic Exchange Service - 57451854, the Chilean government (CONICYT-PFCHA/Doctorado acuerdo bilateral DAAD) - 62180013 and partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2092 CASA – 390781972.